-Spinner’s Tales, May be Fiction or Not
+Spinner’s Tales, May be True or Maybe Not

 There are a lot of hawks and eagles flying over the little mountain every day.
 Nine times out of ten they catch a small critter and sometimes a long rattler.
 The bird of prey will take it’s catch to a large flat rock and eat it right there.
 If it is a rattler, the hawk or eagle will hook talons just behind the head and a little further back then take it to the rock and and chop it’s head off with its sharp beak.
 The bird will then fly away with the long headless snake dangling from talons.